Where you learn something new every day.

 • David Fleming speaks with Benjamin S. Stewart about "Crossroads," a collaboration with Benjiphonik.
 We'll hear about how the song came together, how Ben Stewart was able to have tow of his personas collaborating with each other, and a bit about the video for Crossroads - which was released at the end of the initial broadcast of this episode.

-• David Fleming speaks with Al Pitrelli once again about the 2025 tour for Trans-Siberian Orchestra - The Ghosts of Christmas Eve.
-This is also the 25th anniversary Beethoven's Last Night, so a bit here as well.
-We'll also touch briefly on Savatage, the group from which TSO sprang.
-They (finally) started touring again!
+• David Fleming speaks with Al Pitrelli, music director for, and lead guitarist with, Trans-Siberian Orchestra.
+We'll hear about the tour for this year - The Ghosts of Christmas Eve.
+This is also the 25th anniversary of Beethoven's Last Night, so there will be special attention paid to that as well.